Office of Federal Contract Compliance Programs.

 (b) For each type of analysis identified in subpart (a) above, identify the: (i) Categories of data that should be collected in order to compare compensation data across contractors in a particular industry and (ii) job groupings that should be used.

-6. The data collected through the tool may be used to identify contractors in specific industries for industry-focused compensation reviews.
+6. The data collected through the tool may be used to identify contractors in Start Printed Page 49401specific industries for industry-focused compensation reviews.
 What specific categories of data would be most useful for identifying contractors in specific industries for industry focused compensation reviews?

 7. OFCCP is exploring the possibility of using the data collected through the tool to identify opportunities for nationwide multi-establishment compensation reviews.